jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ### Enhanced Features

-- **NMEA 4.0 Tag Blocks**: support for NMEA tag blocks (`msgformat nmea_tag` for networking or `-o 7` for screen.
+- **NMEA 4.0 Tag Blocks**: support for NMEA tag blocks (`msgformat nmea_tag` for networking or `-o 7` for screen).
 Note that when reading the timestamps are overwritten by default which can be switched off with `-go stamp off`

 ## Version 0.63